The drawings module turns a Scene's 3D content into a

 function yields between batches of createObject calls and the

-ProgressiveSpec for finer control.
+ProgressiveSpec for batch size and yield control.

 Pass layerId to assign every emitted SceneObject to a named